 So as of now, no one in our family has taken cod liver oil in over 6 months.
 And thanks to homeopathy, we haven't been sick either!

 Will we ever take cod liver oil again?We don't plan to take fermented cod liver oil again.
 However, I would like to have some light-colored cod liver oil on hand just in case (since it has worked so wonderfully for us in the past in helping us quickly get over illnesses).
 There hasn't been a traditionally prepared light cod liver oil on the market in the United States since production of the original Blue Ice cod liver oil was stopped years ago.
 But, after doing all of his research into cod liver oil, Archie Welch was able to find small company in Norway who was using the ancient extraction method with no heat, chemicals, or pressure to make ratfish liver oil.
 As a result of Archie's prompting, this small company is now using the same method to make raw cod liver oil.
-Archie is finishing up the process of making that cod liver oil available here in the United States and he will be selling that light cod liver oil at rawcodliveroil.com in February 2013.
+Archie is finishing up the process of making that cod liver oil available here in the United States and he will be selling that light cod liver oil at corganic.com.
 We will definitely be buying some of the raw cod liver oil, and will be happy to once again have the lightly flavored, lightly colored oil to take just as we did years ago.